-Publication and dissemination of an annual security report made available to prospective students and employees and distributed to current students and employees.
-Disclosure of specified campus safety and security policies and practices providing three years' worth of selected crime statistics (a) in accordance with the Federal Bureau of Investigation's Uniform Crime Reporting program; and, (b) submitting the crime statistics to the U.S. Dept. of Education (ED) for inclusion in a database that will be distributed to the public on the ED web site Maintaining a public crime log (of all crimes reported to the department); the log must be open to the general public (including parents and the news media) and made available up crimes that pose an ongoing danger to students and community about
+- Publication and dissemination of an annual security report made available to prospective students and employees and distributed to current students and employees. - Disclosure of specified campus safety and security policies and practices providing three years' worth of selected crime statistics - In accordance with the Federal Bureau of Investigation's Uniform Crime Reporting program - O Submitting the crime statistics to the U.S. Dept. of Education (ED) for inclusion in a database that will be distributed to the public on the ED web site - o Maintaining a public crime log of all crimes reported to the department.
+The log must be open to the general public (including parents and the news media) and make available upon request. - Making timely warnings to the community about crimes that pose an ongoing danger to students and employees on campus.